17. Geemap#

 is 100%

-, which takes up the entire cell width of the Jupyter notebook.
+, filling the entire width of the Jupyter notebook cell.
 The height

 .